-- 24.1.
-After the supervisor(s) is/are satisfied with the results of the plagiarism check (see paragraph 23 above) and if the thesis or dissertation meets the standard requirements of the General Calendar and of this guide, the supervisor(s) shall grant written permission on Form D "Permission for submission of master's thesis for examination and plagiarism check confirmation" or Form E "Permission for submission of doctoral dissertation for examination and plagiarism check confirmation",20 whereby the supervisor(s) give(s) permission that the thesis or dissertation may be submitted for examination.
-The supervisor(s) must also confirm in such written permission form that the results summary of the plagiarism check on the thesis or dissertation is satisfactory. - 24.2.
+24.1.
+After the supervisor(s) is/are satisfied with the results of the plagiarism check (see paragraph 23 above) and if the thesis or dissertation meets the standard requirements of the General Yearbook and of this guide, the supervisor(s) shall grant written permission on Form D "Permission for submission of master's thesis for examination and plagiarism check confirmation" or Form E "Permission for submission of doctoral dissertation for examination and plagiarism check confirmation", 20 whereby the supervisor(s) give(s) permission that the thesis or dissertation may be submitted for examination.
+The supervisor(s) must also confirm in such written permission form that the results summary of the plagiarism check on the thesis or dissertation is satisfactory.

+20 Yearbook 2024 (Part 1 General) Postgraduate Qualifications para 6.9.10.

+- 24.2.
 The completed and the signed permission form must be sent to the chairperson of the Research Committee by the supervisor(s) together with electronic versions of the thesis or dissertation in MS Word and PDF formats via e-mail.
-The electronic version must be the same version as submitted for the plagiarism check and which produced the satisfactory result.
+The electronic version must be the same version as submitted for the plagiarism check and which produced the satisfactory result. - 24.3.

-20 Calendar 2023 (Part 1 General) Postgraduate Qualifications para 6.9.10.

-- 24.3.
 The abovementioned permission for submission shall not necessarily imply that the supervisor(s) approve(s) the ideas expressed in the thesis or dissertation, but only implies (at the least) that the thesis or dissertation is formally ready for submission.
-Accordingly, (a) supervisor(s) is/are obliged to sign the permission for submission form if such formal requirements in terms of paragraph 24.1 are met.
-Should (a) supervisor(s) sign the permission for submission form on such a latter basis, that is without approving the ideas expressed in the thesis or dissertation, this shall not be communicated to the examiners before the examiners have submitted their independent reports.
-However, this may be disclosed in the non-examining chairperson's or assessment panel's report. - 24.4.
-In the exceptional circumstance of a candidate being unable to obtain the permission required for submission of the thesis or dissertation, the process set out in paragraphs 6.9.12 6.9.19 of the Calendar 2023 (Part 1 General) Postgraduate Qualifications must be followed. - 24.5.
+21 Accordingly, (a) supervisor(s) is/are obliged to sign the permission for submission form if such formal requirements in terms of paragraph 24.1 are met.
+22 Should (a) supervisor(s) sign the permission for submission form on such a latter basis, that is without approving the ideas expressed in the thesis or dissertation, this shall not be communicated to the examiners before the examiners have submitted their independent reports.
+23 However, this may be disclosed in the non-examining chairperson's or assessment panel's report. - 24.4.
+In the exceptional circumstance of a candidate being unable to obtain the permission required for submission of the thesis or dissertation, the process set out in paragraphs 6.9.12 6.9.19 of the Yearbook 2024 (Part 1 General) Postgraduate Qualifications must be followed. - 24.5.
 Irrespective of the permission for submission by the supervisor(s), the departmental chairperson, a research or academic committee or a person designated by the Dean (such as the Chairperson of the Research Committee) in the department or Faculty may decide to not send a thesis or dissertation out for examination for the following reasons:24 - 24.5.1.
 Any form of dishonesty including plagiarism is found to have occurred during the study; - 24.5.2.
-Ethical concerns: - 24.5.3.
-Non-compliance with a faculty regulation (e.g. appropriate editing of the thesis or dissertation); - 24.5.4.
-Anything that can potentially harm the good standing of the University.
+Ethical concerns; - 24.5.3.
+Non-compliance with a faculty regulation (e.g. appropriate editing of the thesis or dissertation);